 - 1. In the left pane, click Populations > Endpoints. - 2.
 Select the appropriate endpoint type, for example, Workstation or Mobile Device. - 3.
-Click the box next to a hostname in the list or enter a filter to search for available endpoints.
-The wildcard character () is supported.
+Click the box next to a Hostname in the list or enter a filter to search for available endpoints.